huy/browser_programming/README.markdown

 (e.g. webkit, gecko) of the browser.
 Javscript engine in browser just create a thin layer that facilitate access to DOM API implementation of the layout engine.

+**jQuery and a like**

 The DOM API is not very well standard across different browsers so that why various DOM manipulation javascript libraries (e.g. jQuery) are created to solve this problem.

-These libaries can provide some additional features addressing to some obstacles of Javascript language and its core lib to make programming in browser less painful e.g. API for Ajax.
+These libaries can provide some additional features addressing to some obstacles of Javascript language and enhance its core lib to make programming in browser less pain (e.g. API for Ajax).

 **Javascript MVC**